 - miscellaneous others - herpes, rhinovirus (cause of the common "cold"), etc.

-Unfortunately, no single characteristic element of either the patient's history or physical examination discriminates between GAS and non-strep pharyngitis.
-Thus, the importance of laboratory evaluation since strep throat should be treated with antibiotics, while relief of symptoms remains the mainstay of treatment for viral sore throats.
+Unfortunately, no single characteristic element of either the patient's history or physical examination discriminates between strep thraot (GAS) and non-strep sore throat.
+As a result, it is imperative to have laboratory evaluation since strep throat should be treated with antibiotics, while relief of symptoms remains the mainstay of treatment for viral sore throats.